Shayne D'Cunha

-Shayne Warren Tiber D'Cunha (born 1 April 1996) is a retired Indian-born Australian professional soccer player who most notably played as a defender for Western Sydney Wanderers in the A-League.
+Shayne Warren Tiber D'Cunha (born 1 April 1996) is an Indian-born Australian former professional soccer player who most notably played as a defender for Western Sydney Wanderers in the A-League.
+Born in India, he represented Australia at youth level internationally.

 Career

 Born in Mumbai, Maharashtra in India, D'Cunha moved to Sydney, Australia with his parents in 2000 when he was four years old.
 His parents moved their family to Australia in order to give their children a better chance at life.
 D'Cunha started playing football at the local level at the age of five or six and soon choose it as his sport of preference over cricket.
 Eventually, D'Cunha joined the youth ranks of the Western Sydney Wanderers and played for Blacktown City.

 D'Cunha was one of three players released by the Wanderers on 1 June 2016, along with Daniel Alessi and Alusine Fofanah.

 In September 2016, D'Cunha joined Wellington Phoenix on trial.